ysdn2019/Graduates-List/graduates/camila-holguin.md

 ---
 path: /work/Eulexis-Serif
 graduate: Camila Holguin
-mainimg: /assets/work/holguin_camila_project2_web_main.jpg
+cover: /assets/work/holguin_camila_project2_web_main.jpg
-thumbnailimg: /assets/work/holguin_camila_project2_web_thumbnail.jpg
+thumbnail: /assets/work/holguin_camila_project2_web_thumbnail.jpg
 title: Eulexis Serif
 groupmembers:
-fields: Print, Typography
+category: Print, Typography
 mediumdimensions: Typeface
 description: Eulexis Serif, is a typeface specifically designed to help those who face the learning disability dyslexia.
 Dyslexia is a language-based learning disability that can impede one’s ability with language skills such as reading, spelling, writing, and pronouncing words.
 The typeface Eulexis Serif is designed to eliminate the visual challenges that might occur to an individual with dyslexia.
 digitallink: